How much does it cost to visit the Port Arthur Historic Site?

 Do you have free Wi-Fi?

 Yes.
-Port Arthur Historic Site is part of the Tasmanian Government free Wi-Fi service.
-In the visitor centre and Asylum Cafe, you can connect to this service by selecting “TasGov_Free” from the list of available networks on your device.
+Port Arthur Historic Site has free Wi-Fi throughout the site.
+You can connect to this service by selecting “PAHSMA Public” from the list of available networks on your device.

 Are drones or Remotely-Piloted Aircraft or UAV permitted?